 The Company filed a response seeking a dismissal of the petition as an abuse of process.
-The petition has not been scheduled for hearing; however, Eastplats and Ren have agreed to try to set the petition down for hearing in November 2022.
+Eastplats and Ren agreed to set the petition down for hearing in January 2023; the court reserved its decision, which was recently received and is being reviewed by the Company and its advisors as of the date of these financial statements.
 No provision is made in the consolidated financial statements as the Company assessed the allegations have no merit.